tewhatuora/air-fhir-ig/input/pagecontent/immunisationEventSearch.md

 ```

 ### Scope/s required
-Any FHIR scope that includes system/immunization.s , for example
+Any FHIR scope that includes system/immunization.s, for example
-system/immunization.cruds and/or system/immunization.s
+system/immunization.crus and/or system/immunization.s

-To Include data quality results

-Also have

-air-admin/Immunization.cruds and/or air-admin/Immunization.s